 The most severe impact of any defendant’s criminal conviction is potential immigration consequences for legal residents that are not citizens.
 In fact, in Padilla v.
 Kentucky (2010), the United States Supreme Court held that immigration consequences from criminal convictions form an integral part of the penalty imposed on non-citizen defendants, and that defense counsel must accurately inform non-citizen defendants of the immigration consequences that follow from a guilty plea.
 Even though the United States Supreme Court requires criminal defense attorneys to give proper immigration advice, many criminal defense attorneys do not understand the overlap between immigration law and criminal law.
-If you are a non-citizen facing criminal charges, your life depends on hiring a criminal defense attorney who is intimately familiar with all the immigration consequences of your criminal case.
+If you are a non-citizen facing criminal charges, your life depends on hiring an experienced Newport Beach criminal defense attorney who is intimately familiar with all the immigration consequences of your criminal case.

 When any non-citizen is convicted of a crime, they are possible immigration consequences.
 Currently, the laws regarding immigration consequences are well-known, but the laws are constantly changing.
 It is important to hire an attorney that is up to date on immigration consequences for criminal convictions when choosing to hire a criminal attorney.